- Cosmetic Surgery

 You will see immediate results after your first session, and depending on the various colours, it will take multiple sessions to fully remove your tattoo.

-To book a consultation with a Tattoo Removal specialist, please complete the form below.
+To enquire about a consultation with a Tattoo Removal specialist, please complete the form below.

 Consultant Dermatologist Dr Nisith Sheth was featured on…